mlresearch/v124/_posts/2020-08-27-tarbouriech20a.md

   in their transition functions.
-Using a number of simple domains with heterogeneous noise in their transitions, we show that our heuristic-based algorithm outperforms both our original algorithm and the maximum entropy algorithm in the small sample regime, while achieving similar asymptotic performance as that of the original algorithm.
+Using a number of simple domains with heterogeneous noise in their transitions, we show that our heuristic-based algorithm outperforms both our original algorithm and the maximum entropy algorithm in the small sample regime, while achieving similar asymptotic performance as that of the original algorithm. '
-  }"
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: tarbouriech20a
 month: 0
-tex_title: "{Active Model Estimation in Markov Decision Processes}"
+tex_title: Active Model Estimation in Markov Decision Processes
 firstpage: 1019
 lastpage: 1028
 page: 1019-1028